-- SUCT0: computes 0-level control variables, and also some variables linked to dynamics. - SUDYNA: set-up for dynamics, part A. - SUDYN: set-up for dynamics, part B. - SUSI: set-up for hydrostatic SI scheme. - SUNHSI: set-up for non-hydrostatic SI schemes. - SUNHSI\TESTCONV: test convergence necessary condition of the NITERHELM algorithm (NH-PDVD SI scheme). - GPHPRE: some reference vertical-dependent hydrostatic pressure quantities. - SCORDO: reorders eigenvalues and eigenvectors in order to have ascending values of eigenvectors. - SUBMAT, SUNHBMAT, SUNHBMAT\GEOGW: computes array SIB containing operator B respectively for 3D hydrostatic model, 3D NH-PDVD model, 3D NH-GEOGW model.

-- SUSMAP: computes array SCGMAP containing coefficients for spectral multiplication by $M^2$ .
-SUSMAP calls intermediate routine SUGMRE. - SUESMAP: computes array ESCGMAP containing coefficients for spectral multiplication by $M^2$ (LAM models, tilted-rotated Mercator projection). - SUHEG (SUEHEG in LAM models): computes the LU factorisation of Helmholtz operator in case of semi-implicit scheme with unreduced divergence.
+- SUCT0: computes 0-level control variables, and also some variables linked to dynamics. - SUDYNA: set-up for dynamics, part A. - SUDYN: set-up for dynamics, part B. - SUSI: set-up for hydrostatic SI scheme. - SUNHSI: set-up for non-hydrostatic SI schemes. - SUNHSI\TESTCONV: test convergence necessary condition of the NITERHELM algorithm (NH-PDVD SI scheme). - GPHPRE: some reference vertical-dependent hydrostatic pressure quantities. - SCORDO: reorders eigenvalues and eigenvectors in order to have ascending values of eigenvectors. - SUBMAT, SUNHBMAT: computes array SIB containing operator B respectively for 3D hydrostatic model, 3D NH-PDVD model. - $\bullet~{\bf SUGEOMETRY}:$ geometry set-up. - SUSMAP: computes array SCGMAP containing coefficients for spectral multiplication by M. - SUESMAP: computes array ESCGMAP containing coefficients for spectral multiplication by $M^2$ (LAM models, tilted-rotated Mercator projection). - SUHEG (SUEHEG in LAM models): computes the LU factorisation of Helmholtz operator in case of semi-implicit scheme with unreduced divergence.
 Routine SUHEG (resp.
 SUEHEG) is called only if LSIDG=.T. (resp.
-LESIDG=.T.), for 3D hydrostatic model, 3D NH-GEOGW model and 2D shallow-water model (and more generally when the elimination gives an Helmholtz equation with D' as unknown). - SUNHHEG (resp.
+LESIDG=.T.), for 3D hydrostatic model and 2D shallow-water model (and more generally when the elimination gives an Helmholtz equation with D' as unknown). - SUNHHEG (resp.
 SUENHHEG in LAM models): the same as SUHEG (resp.
-SUEHEG in LAM models) but for the NH-PDVD model. - SUALDYNB (ARPEGE) or SUELDYNB (LAM models): allocation of some arrays used in the semiimplicit scheme.
+SUEHEG in LAM models) but for the NH-PDVD model. - SUALDYNB (ARPEGE) or SUELDYNB (LAM models): allocation of some arrays used in the semi-implicit scheme.